Top 10 Common Cannabinoids

 There is a risk of failing a drug test.
 It depends on the type of CBD product one is using.

-Yes, but even though cannabinoids and their products are federally-compliant, individual states may have their own regulations about purchasing or using hemp-based products and cannabinoids, and these are subject to change.
+Yes, but even though CBD products are federally-compliant, individual states may have their own regulations about purchasing or using hemp-based products and certain cannabinoids, and these are subject to change.
 You should check your state and local rules about THC and CBD before ordering.
-Earthy ships nationwide.

 Hemp-derived means made from hemp, sometimes also referred to as industrial hemp.
 The Farm Bills established new federal legal definitions and rules for hemp, including that hemp and “and any part of that plant, including the seeds thereof and all derivatives, extracts, cannabinoids, isomers, acids, salts, and salts of isomers, whether growing or not, with a delta-9 tetrahydrocannabinol concentration of not more than 0.3 percent on a dry weight basis” may be used for production, sales, transport, and use.